RobinSchapendonk/personal-bot/README.md

 ## Installation

-This is NOT made to be run by yourself, as it includes some private things for PokéHunt.
-If you remove those part it will probably just be fine.

-## Usage

 #### With docker
 Install [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/).
 Fill in the `.env.example` and run `npm start` or `npm run start-docker.